neovimhaskell/haskell-vim/README.md

 `haskell-vim` comes with a few helpful commands for working with Cabal

-* `CabalAddExecutable name Main.hs`: Adds a new executable section to the end of your cabal file
+* `CabalAddExecutable`: Adds a new executable section to the end of your cabal file.
+Prompts you for executable filename and source file.

         executable name
           -- ghc-options: